cancergenetics/proteomic_paralog_compensation/README.md

 - **Script**: `./src/create_residuals.py`
 - **Description**: Generates protein residuals (residuals of linear models predicting study/lineage-corrected protein abundance with study/lineage-corrected mRNA abundance).
 - **Output**: Prot residual dataset and additional/intermediate residual datasets used for plotting.
-- **Can speed up with parallel processing.**
+- **Can speed up with parallel processing if setting nb_workers.**

 ### 3. CPTAC paralog compensation analysis

 - **Script**: `./src/main.py`
 - **Description**: Analyzes the CPTAC proteomic and transcriptomic datasets, associating hemizygous loss with changes in paralog abundance.
-- **Key Arguments**:
+- **Arguments**:
   - `--runwith`: Specifies whether to run with proteomic, transcriptomic, or protein residual data.
   - `--nb_workers`: Set to 1 by default.
 Can be increased for parallel processing using pandarallel.
   - `--HAP1_overlap`: When set, only tests pairs testable with the HAP1 dataset.
 - **Output**:
-    - All CPTAC proteomic self-tests (Supplementary table 4)
+    - All CPTAC proteomic self-tests
-    - All CPTAC proteomic paralog tests (Supplementary table 5)
+    - All CPTAC proteomic paralog tests
-    - All CPTAC transcriptomic and residual paralog tests (Supplementary table 6)
+    - All CPTAC transcriptomic and residual paralog tests
-    - All CPTAC Fishers Exact Tests for biological enrichments (Supplementayr table 8)
+    - All CPTAC Fishers Exact Tests for biological enrichments
-    - All CPTAC annotations of biological enrichments (Supplementary tables 5, 6, 9)
+    - All CPTAC annotations of biological enrichments
-    - All t-test results for quantitative enrichments (Supplementary table 10)
+    - All t-test results for quantitative enrichments
 - **Default Output Directory**: `./output/output_CPTAC/<runwith>`
 - **Notes**:
-  - Transcriptomic and residual analyses are only run on pairs testable with the proteomic dataset
+  - Transcriptomic and residual analyses are only run on pairs testable with the proteomic dataset.
   - Proteomic results must be in their respective directory for these options to work.
   - HAP1 output needs to be present for the `--HAP1_overlap` option to work.